julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, October 15, 2024.
+Wednesday, October 16, 2024.
 Quote of the day:

-> "We are continually faced by great opportunities brilliantly disguised as insoluble problems." - Lee Iacocca
+> "Wise men make more opportunities than they find." - Francis Bacon